nss0xvu1yqufia4p/gitlab-token-auth/README.md

 * Generate a secret using the authserver CLI
 * Set the secret and domain name environment variables
 * Run `docker-compose up`
-* Thats it.
-Urls can also be generated with the authserver CLI.
+* That's it.
+URLs can also be generated with the authserver CLI.